Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 - Step 4: Offer!

-- Once we hear back from the partner, we will reach out to you to make an offer.
+- In this initial video interview, we’ll ask questions to assess your fit for both the fellowship program and the Partner organ.
+Once we hear back from the partner, we will contact you to make an offer.

 - Step 1: First Interview